imRanDan/clu/README.md

 - **Medium file** (~500 lines): ~$0.05
 - **Large file** (~1000 lines): ~$0.10

 Anthropic provides **$5 in free credits** when you sign up, which covers hundreds of test generations.
+(STILL FIGURING OUT COSTS FOR THIS PROJECT BUT THESE WERE SOME I'VE SEEN THROUGH RESEARCH)

 ## How It Works